bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 * `PerlinWorley`: A combination of `Perlin` and `InverseWorley` noise---so kind of like a softer version of vanilla `Worley` noise.
 Probably the best for cloud base noise.
 * `Curl`: if you use this one for anything other than warp layers, it will look *weird*.

-The following figure will give you a sense of what the different noises are like, but the best things you can do are play around with them yourself and watch the tutorial videos on modeling clouds.
+The following figure will give you a sense of what the different noises are like, but the best things you can do are play around with them yourself and watch the tutorial videos on modeling clouds. **Displayed here are 2D versions of the noises, since it's easier to see the difference this way.**

 <div class="img-block">
     <div class="img-row">